Panama

 Incorporation and purpose

 The Fondo de Ahorro de Panamá (“FAP” or “Fund”) was created by Panama’s National Assembly through Law 38 of June 5, 2012 (“Law 38”).
-The purpose and objective of the FAP is: to establish a long-term savings mechanism for the State and establish a mechanism for stabilisation in the event of a state of emergency and economic slowdown.
+The primary purpose and objective of the FAP are to create a long-term savings mechanism for the State and establish a stabilization mechanism in the event of a state of emergency and economic slowdown.

 Source of funds

-- Contributions from the Panama Canal Authority to the National Treasury, above 3.5% of nominal GDP for that fiscal year;
+• 50% of any contribution from the Panama Canal Authority to the National Treasury exceeding 2.25% of nominal GDP for that fiscal year;

-- Any inheritance, legacy, and donation that are made to the FAP;
+• Any inheritance, legacy, and donation that is made to the FAP;

 Governance arrangements

-FAP’s assets (investments) are held in a trust, in which the Ministry was to be the Settlor, as a representative of the State, which holds title to FAP assets.
+FAP’s assets (investments) are held in a trust, where the Ministry of Economy and Finance acts as the Settlor, representing the State and holding the title to FAP assets.
 The Banco Nacional de Panamá serves as the Trustee.

-Law 38 provides that the FAP is to have a Board of Directors, which is the management organ for its assets (the trust), and whose objective shall be to define a policy for FAP investments.
-The Board comprises seven directors, who are named by the executive branch of the government, are subject to ratification by the National Assembly, and serve seven-year terms.
-The Board’s functions include oversight of the strategic placement of FAP assets.
+Under Law 38, the FAP is mandated to have a Board of Directors serving as the management organ for its assets held in the trust.
+The primary objective of the Board is to formulate a policy for FAP investments.
+The Board is composed of seven directors appointed by the executive branch of the government, subject to ratification by the National Assembly, and they serve seven-year terms.
+The Board's responsibilities include overseeing the strategic placement of FAP assets.

-FAP also has a Supervisory Commission, as “an organ representative of civil society,” which meets annually to evaluate the annual report prepared by the Board of Directors.
-The Supervisory Board is obligated to issue an annual opinion report with respect to the administration of the FAP.
+The FAP also features a Supervisory Commission, described as “an organ representative of civil society.”
+This commission convenes annually to assess the yearly report presented by the Board of Directors.
+The Supervisory Commission is mandated to produce an annual opinion report regarding the administration of the FAP.

-Finally, FAP has a Secretariat, whose members are named by the Board of Directors, and which is responsible for technical support to the Board of Directors and carrying on the executive and administrative work of FAP.
+Finally, the FAP includes a Secretariat, the members of which are appointed by the Board of Directors.
+The Secretariat is tasked with providing technical support to the Board of Directors and managing the executive and administrative functions of the FAP.

 Reporting and auditing

 FAP financial statements are audited and published on a quarterly and annual basis.
-The Board of Directors publishes an annual report and the Fund also publishes unaudited quarterly reports.
-The Supervisory Commission issues an annual report, which is submitted to the Ministry for publication.
+The Board of Directors releases an annual report, and the Fund also publishes unaudited quarterly reports.
+Additionally, the Supervisory Commission issues an annual report submitted to the Ministry of Economy and Finance for publication.
 All information from the Fund is available on its website: www.fondoahorropanama.com

 Investment objectives and risk management

-FAP structures its Investment Plan that defines the Strategic Asset Allocation for the Fund's Strategic Portfolio, in accordance with the guidelines established in the FAP Law, its Regulations, Investment Directives, Investment Policies, and the Santiago Principles.
+FAP structures its Investment Plan, which outlines the Strategic Asset Allocation for the Fund's Strategic Portfolio.
+This process is conducted in accordance with the guidelines set forth in the FAP Law, its Regulations, Investment Directives, Investment Policies, and the Santiago Principles.

-Under the Fund's capital preservation mandate (Investment Objective), the technical design of considering various quantitative criteria are to maximise the expected return of the Fund on the investment horizon and minimising its risk by efficiently diversifying the portfolio.
-These considerations and criteria are:
+Under the capital preservation mandate of the Fund (Investment Objective), the technical design involves considering various quantitative criteria to maximize the Fund's expected return over the investment horizon while minimizing its risk through efficient portfolio diversification.
+These considerations and criteria may include:

-- A long-term investment horizon based on a projection of five years;
+• A long-term investment horizon based on a projection of five to 10 years;

-- The estimated average loss of the portfolio is expected to not exceed 5% per annum, using a 95% confidence CVar;
+• An expectation that the estimated average loss of the portfolio will not exceed 10% per annum, utilizing a 95% confidence Conditional Value at Risk (CVaR);